ietf-tools/rfc2html/CONTRIBUTING.md

 ## Create a Pull Request

-When your feature / fix is ready to be merged with the source repository `develop` branch, it's time to create a **Pull Request (PR)**.
+When your feature / fix is ready to be merged with the source repository `main` branch, it's time to create a **Pull Request (PR)**.

 On GitHub, navigate to your branch (in your forked repository).
 A yellow banner will invite you to **Compare & pull request**.
 You can also click the **Contribute** dropdown to initiate a PR.

 ![](https://github.com/ietf-tools/common/raw/main/assets/docs/pr-buttons.png)

-Make sure the base repository is set to `ietf-tools/rfc2html` with the branch `develop` (this is the destination):
+Make sure the base repository is set to `ietf-tools/rfc2html` with the branch `main` (this is the destination):

 ![](https://github.com/ietf-tools/common/raw/main/assets/docs/pr-form.png)